g3w-suite/makefiles/README.md

 include Makefile.foo.mk
 ```

-After that, run the `make` command to finalize the installation of those files:
+After that, use the `make` command to finalize the installation of those files:

 ```sh
 make install